nathan-cai/food-rank-homepage/README.md

-# Landing-Page
+# Food Rank Home Page
+A home page for a food rank website!

-HTML and CSS Landing Page
+coded using HTML and CSS